mackron/miniaudio/tests/_build/README.md

     emrun ./bin/emscripten.html

 If you want to see stdout on the command line when running from emrun, add `--emrun` to your emcc command.

+To use with CMake, you can do something like this:

+    emcmake cmake -S ../../ -B cmake-emcc -DCMAKE_BUILD_TYPE=Debug -DMINIAUDIO_NO_LIBVORBIS=Yes -DMINIAUDIO_NO_LIBOPUS=Yes -DMINIAUDIO_BUILD_TESTS=Yes -DMINIAUDIO_BUILD_EXAMPLES=No

+Then to compile with CMake:

+    cmake --build cmake-emcc -j

+To do a clean rebuild:

+    cmake --build cmake-emcc -j --clean-first